boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-quick-start/index.md

 # 3. Build your first appliance

-[This tutorial][build] walks you through BoxGrinder Build set up process and helps ypu build yur first appliance.
+[This tutorial][build] walks you through BoxGrinder Build set up process and helps you build your first appliance.

 [bgbuild]: /build